 To help preserve and protect this valuable neuron rich area, your gut is armed with seventy percent of your immune system to keep it healthy, defend against “invaders” and digest food.

-Become familiar with your three brains and how to use them.
+Becoming familiar with your three brains and how to use them in a more integrated and connected way helps to decrease stress and promotes relaxation of the nervous system.
+If you’re not sure where to start, it can be as simple as starting a conversation like “Good morning my Queen or King, how are you?
+What is your hearts desire for today?”.
 This does take practice but the more you become familiar with how each brain talks to you, the easier it becomes.
 Spend a few minutes every day sitting quietly, close your eyes and breathe into each area to activate your three brains.
 Start by breathing deeply 3, 6 or 9 times into your head, then move down to your chest and finally your belly area (just below your belly button).
 You don’t need to do anything just close your eyes, breathe and notice what happens as you bring your attention into each area of the three brains.
+It can also help to place one or both hands on each area as you breathe to bring a deeper sense of inner connection.

 This exercise will help you to look internally for your own answers as opposed to looking outside of yourself to others for what is right for you.
-You will begin to trust in your own thoughts and feelings the more you do this exercise.
+The more you do this exercise, which is just as important as brushing your teeth daily, the more you will begin to activate the deepest trust in your own thoughts and feelings and begin to build your own internal compass by which to navigate your way through the world with your new team mates – your Queen/King, Army General and Personal Assistant.

 Take a problem you are experiencing right now in your life or a decision you need to make.
-To help you see more options and come to the right answer for you, take a few moments, focus on the problem and then begin the breathing exercise into each of your three brains.
+To help you see more options and come to an answer that feels right for you, take a few moments, focus on the problem and then as mentioned above, begin the breathing exercise into each of your three brains.

 As you breathe into your head ask yourself: What do I think about this situation?